larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet2.md

 }
 fork();
     ```
-    * How many unique processes are created?
-    * How many unique threads are created?
 11. The following program uses the Pthreads API.
 What would be the output from the program at `LINE C` and `LINE P`?
     ```
 #include <pthread.h>